orta-afk/Oopsie-Economy/brainDump.md

 Since I’m a dumb guy, I’ll make the player also make **dumb decisions** with money (or some cursed in-game currency) in order to progress.

 You are a **wizard**.
 A lonely, kinda pathetic wizard.
 And like me, you want a girlfriend 😔.

-So the wizard’s goal is to make **a love potion**.
+So the wizard’s goal is to make a **love potion**.

 But what kind of potions?
 Hmm...

 💡 Got it — ***Love potions.***
 Why?
 Because the wizard is down bad and wants to fall in love.
 How wholesome. (and a lil desperate)

-But here's the twist: **you need money/items/resources to do anything**, and the economy is totally janked.
+But here's the twist:
+You need **money/items/resources to do ANYTHING**, and the economy is totally janked.

-So even though you're trying to collect ingredients, you're constantly getting scammed, or your actions backfire.
+Even though you're trying to collect ingredients, you're constantly getting scammed, or your actions backfire.

 ---

 ## 🐸 Setup

 You play as a **delusional wizard** trying to win the love of his crush — maybe another wizard, a frog, or a tax collector.
 (Frog crush is fire ngl.)

 But: **the economy is cursed AF**.
 Every time you try to do something (gather, buy, steal, etc.), you get scammed, overcharged, or cause chaos.

-> You must collect all ingredients before the economy collapses, you go broke, or worse… fall in love with your own potion. 🏳️‍🌈
+> You must collect all ingredients before the economy collapses, you go broke, or worse… fall in love with your own potion 🏳️‍🌈

 ---